FluidGroup/swift-equatable-box/README.md

+> While we are waiting for this proposal https://github.com/swiftlang/swift-evolution/blob/main/proposals/0283-tuples-are-equatable-comparable-hashable.md

 # EquatableBox

 A Swift package that provides a convenient way to make tuples equatable in Swift 6 using parameter packs.